js-cool/.github/profile/README.md

 ## Welcome

-js-cool is an open-source community.
+Js-cool is an open-source community.
 We provide free subdomain and email services.
 In the future, we may set up a foundation to use our rewards received to help more open-source projects.

 Our homepage [js.cool](https://js.cool) is planned to introduce application process, display statistical info and recommend excellent subdomains.